vibbits/training-material/topics/protein-structure-analysis/tutorials/explore-pdb/tutorial.md

 title: "01 Exploring the Protein Data Bank exercises"

 TODO What do you want to do with the ZENODO link below?
-AB: intro chapter with intructions to download and install | https://catalog.vib.be/apps/#/app/131 | https://training.vib.be/all-trainings/introduction-protein-structure-analysis-autumn-session
+AB: intro chapter with instructions to download and install | https://catalog.vib.be/apps/#/app/131 | https://training.vib.be/all-trainings/introduction-protein-structure-analysis-autumn-session
+GB Update: see Course page adjustments

 zenodo_link: "https://data.bits.vib.be/pub/trainingen/PSA/"